 During water intoxication, levels of vital electrolytes in the blood drop dangerously low.
 In extreme cases, this can lead to death and severe illness.

-To safely dilute your urine, there are a few important steps to take.
-First and foremost, do not drink more water than necessary in the days before your test.
+To safely dilute your urine, just stay hydrated.
+There’s no need to drink more than your standard daily dose.
+In fact, most people drink less than that already.
 The Institute of Medicine recommends that women drink between two and three liters of water per day.
 For men, that number increased to three to four.
 Of course, the more you exercise, the more water you will need to drink.

 Activated charcoal has been used for centuries to prevent the absorption of poisons that people may accidentally eat.
-The charcoal can be found almost anywhere that cells dietary supplements, making it an accessable and inexpensive trick that can help you remove excess THC from your system.
-The charcoal is incredibly porous form of carbon, with a negative charge to boot.
-That means that any positively charged compounds in the digestive tract will be attracted to the carbon inside the gut.
+The charcoal can be found almost anywhere that sells dietary supplements, making it an accessible and inexpensive trick that may help you remove excess THC from your system.
+Charcoal is an especially porous form of carbon, which can attract free-floating ions in the digestive tract.

-Research suggests that activated charcoal can work in a similar manner to the soluble fiber found in fruit pectin.
-Once inside the intestinal tract, activated charcoal attracts fatty compounds that are entrapped in bile.
+Once inside the intestinal tract, activated charcoal may attract fatty compounds that are entrapped in bile.
 Bile is a fluid released by the liver and gallbladder to help emulsify fats for digestion.
 As it turns out, most of the THC metabolites excreted from the body make their way to the intestinal tract via bile.
 Since activated charcoal can attract bile, this particular supplement may be helpful for those hoping to flush THC from their system.